On a boomer adventure in Turin, discover Italy’s less-touristy side. You’ll be enchanted!

-Regular contributor Debi Lander from ByLanderSea is here to share her experience visiting this unique northern Italian city.
+Featured contributor Debi Lander, from ByLanderSea, is here to share her experience visiting this unique northern Italian city.
 Check out her recommendations for planning a baby boomer adventure in Turin.

 What to Do and See in Turin, Italy

 Turin is the fourth biggest city in Italy by population, after Rome, Milan and Naples.
 More than 50 museums and monuments offer visitors intriguing options.

 The fascinating mystery of how and when the Shroud of Turin was created draws the curious.
 Many believe the linen relic is the burial cloth of Jesus.